haamid10/haamid10/README.md

 ### Hi there 👋

-My name is Erik Hanchett and I'm a full stack developer! 👋
+My name is hamiid apdi  and I'm a mernstack developer! 👋

 - 🔭 I’m currently working on ... just lerning
 - 🌱 I’m currently learning ... react.js